 - Good Water Quality: taking steps to preserve, and even improve, the quality of available water resources

-- Healthy Status of Important Water-Related Areas: identifying and protecting areas of the watershed that are critical to the health and sustainability of local water resources
+- Important Water-Related Areas: identifying and protecting areas of the watershed that are critical to the health and sustainability of local water resources

 One of the most important factors auditors consider is a plant's wastewater system, which can have an impact on water usage throughout a watershed where a factory is located.
 AWS evaluates conditions upstream from a factory, where the water is sourced, as well as downstream, where runoff from the factory flows.
 For instance, our Californian bottling plants in Sacramento and Ontario have implemented a number of conservation techniques encouraged by the Standard, including reverse osmosis to better filter and reuse wastewater.